starlose13/C4I-Blockchain/docs/overview.rst

 --------

 - **Decentralized Data Storage**: Utilizes blockchain to store processed environmental data securely and transparently.
-- **Enhanced Security**: Employs advanced encryption techniques to ensure the confidentiality and integrity of data.
+- **Enhanced Security**: Employs advanced techniques to ensure the confidentiality and integrity of data and node management.
-- **AI-Driven Processing**: Uses AI for sophisticated data processing and target identification by drones.
-- **Distributed Decision-Making**: Implements Byzantine fault tolerance algorithms for decentralized decision-making among autonomous agents.
+- **Distributed Decision-Making**: Implements in-system consensus algorithms for decentralized decision-making among autonomous agents.
 - **Real-Time Operations**: Facilitates real-time collaborative operations through decentralized consensus.
+- **Transaction Monitoring**: Provides tools for monitoring and auditing transactions on the blockchain to ensure transparency and traceability.----------------------

 Implementation Details
 ----------------------